 What is Shiatsu?

-Shiatsu is a Japanese therapeutic bodywork that uses comfortable pressure, gentle stretches and joint mobilisation to help your body self‑regulate.
+Shiatsu is a Japanese therapeutic bodywork that uses comfortable pressure, gentle stretches and joint mobilisation to help your body self‑regulate & reduce pain.

 A brief history

 Modern Shiatsu grew in Japan during the 20th century from older manual therapies and Anma massage.
-Schools led by practitioners such as Tokujiro Namikoshi and later Shizuto Masunaga shaped how many of us work today.
-Contemporary Shiatsu often draws on the meridian framework of East Asian medicine, linking assessment and treatment to channels and acupoints.
+Schools led by practitioners such as Tokujiro Namikoshi and later Shizuto Masunaga shaped how we practice today.
+Contemporary Shiatsu draws on the meridian framework of Chinese Medicine, linking assessment and treatment to channels and acupoints.

 How it feels